 The key to making this work is to eliminate all other distractions while in that block of time.
-Set aside two hours to finalize a project as the brain's sole task.
-Over time, the brain will get into the habit of working in a state of deep concentration, and you, even as a busy creator, will find those once enjoyable side task distractions as just that—distracting.
+Set aside two hours to finalize a project as the brain’s sole task.
+Over time, the brain will get into the habit of working in a state of deep concentration.
+You, even as a busy creator, will find those once enjoyable side task distractions as just that—distracting.

 Productivity hacks in action

 There are other ways to train the brain and move toward an ultra productive mindset.

 This will help reduce overwhelm.
 Think about what is absolutely vital to get done for that day and save everything less pressing for another time.
 Try to have no more than three “big” items on a to-do list each day and group tasks that don’t take deep concentration.
 Such as answering emails, client follow ups, and engaging with your audience on social media as one task and block off time for that.

 Keep in mind it’s human nature to engage in the “planning fallacy”—a term used by psychologists to describe the tendency to underestimate the time needed to complete a task.
 By prioritizing and minimizing your to-do list, you can allot a more realistic time frame to complete the most important tasks without the perpetual feeling of being behind schedule.

 This is an essential part of increasing productivity.
 Once you’ve completed an endeavor, instead of diving into the next one, take a moment to do something enjoyable—preferably something that doesn’t involve screens.
 (If you find yourself itching to catch up on texts or scroll through social media during these breaks, you can schedule time in your day to do this so it doesn’t suck you in as a distraction.)